Paul Kalanithi Writing Award

 Poems: Less than 50 lines

-Judges include: Drs.
-Steve Asch and Lucy Kalanithi, Stanford physician writers, Dr. Jay Baruch, Brown University Alpert School of Medicine physician writer, Shannon Pufahl, Jones Lecturer in Creative Writing, Adam Johnson, Pulitzer Prize and National Book Award winner and Stanford professor of English, and Executive Director of Stanford Medical Humanities & Arts program, Jacqueline Genovese
+Judges Include Drs.
+Steve Asch, Lucy Kalanithi, and Daniel Mason, Stanford physician writers, Dr. Jay Baruch, Brown University Alpert School of Medicine physician writer, Grace Li, MD candidate and author of NYT bestseller, PORTRAIT OF A THIEF, and Executive Director of Stanford Medical Humanities & Arts program, Jacqueline Genovese

 Total of 3 Winners: First place $500, Second place $250, Third place $250.